-Joel Fox, publisher of the Fox & Hounds political blog, operates Joel Fox Consulting, a public affairs/political consulting firm.
-He also currently serves as president of the Small Business Action Committee, founded in 2003 to battle for small business on important political issues.
+Joel Fox, is editor and co-publisher of the Fox & Hounds political blog.
+He operates Joel Fox Consulting, a public affairs/political consulting firm, and also currently serves as president of the Small Business Action Committee which was founded in 2003 to battle for small business on important political issues.
 Prior to starting his own firm in January 1999, Fox worked for the Howard Jarvis Taxpayers Association for 19 years, serving as the association’s president from 1986 to 1998.

 Fox has authored hundreds of opinion articles which have been published in the Wall Street Journal, USA Today, Los Angeles Times, San Francisco Chronicle, San Diego Union, Sacramento Bee, Indianapolis Star, National Review Online, and Manchester (NH) Union-Leader, as well as other newspapers.
 He also wrote a piece for National Public Radio and had an essay published in a Time Warner-Baseball Hall of Fame sponsored book, What Baseball Means to Me.
 Fox’s book, The Legend of Proposition 13, was published in May 2003.